Family Loans and the Gift Tax

 Imputed gift Taxes will be determined on an annual basis on the demand loan.
 Within a year, the interest needed to be paid in a year will be given a total amount of $16,000 aside for those larger loans.
 With this management, you can maximize the amount of total free gifts and save on possible Taxes.
 Just imagine all the things that you can do if you use the “demand Loan” properly.
 If you are going to “gift” money to someone, there is no reason to pay Taxes on it too.
 Setting up the proper structure is important to limit your Taxes.
 There are various ways to limit your Taxes.
 You can use a demand loan and use your lifetime benefits of gift Taxes.

-If you Gift $16,000 or less per year to someone it is a “free” transaction on your income tax Returns.
-But if you gift more than $16,000 to any one person in a year, you MUST either File a Gift Return for Taxes OR properly document it as a loan with a proper Note.
+If you Gift (2023) $17,000 or less per year to someone it is a “free” transaction on your income tax Returns.
+But if you gift more than $17,000 (2023) to any one person in a year, you MUST either File a Gift Return for Taxes OR properly document it as a loan with a proper Note.
 You would just need to be compliant with the Federal interest rates set.
+We would recommend that you check with an accountant or a tax lawyer, BEFORE you get yourself into trouble.
 These rates can be found on the IRS’ web page.
 Still, if you have any questions, please feel free to ask.